 Speed and Convenience

-One of the major advantages of using the microwave is its speed.
-Typically, cooking corn on the cob in the microwave takes around 4 to 7 minutes, depending on the number of ears and the wattage of your microwave.
+One of the biggest benefits of the microwave is that it is quick.
+Generally, microwaving corn on the cob takes 4 to 7 minutes, depending on how many ears you make and the wattage of your microwave.

-Boiling, on the other hand, usually requires more time.
-You’ll need to fill a large pot with water, bring it to a rolling boil, and then cook the corn for about 5 to 10 minutes.
-The entire process, from heating the water to cooking the corn, can take 15 minutes or longer.
-If you’re short on time or simply want a quick snack, the microwave is your best friend.
+Boiling, by contrast, typically takes longer.
+You’ll have to fill a large pot with water, bring it to a rolling boil and then cook the corn for 5 or 10 minutes or so.
+The entire process, including heating the water and cooking the corn, can take 15 minutes or more.
+If you’re in a hurry or just feel like having a snack, the microwave is your best friend.

 Flavor and Texture

-When it comes to flavor, boiling corn tends to infuse the kernels with a tender, juicy taste, as the corn soaks in the hot water.
-However, this method can sometimes lose some of the natural sweetness that fresh corn offers.
+In terms of flavor, boiling corn gives the kernels a soft, juicy flavor because the corn absorbs the hot water.
+But this approach can also sacrifice some of the natural sweetness that fresh corn provides.

 Nutrition Value